EwersLabUWyo/TREES_Py_R/README.md

 Updates posted here:

 6/15/16 - Initial version of blue stain fungi xylem scaling module coded in R has been uploaded to the repository.

+7/21/16 - This repo was deleted and reuploaded by Dave Millar.
+It now contain three modules for the TREES_Py_R work in progress: the blue stain xylem scaling module, water stress module, and Gs_ref module.